Cheapest 1998 Oldsmobile Eighty-Eight Insurance Rates in 2023

 Coverage for medical payments

-Liability coverage pays for claims like funeral expenses, attorney fees and loss of income.
+Liability coverage pays for claims like medical services, pain and suffering, emergency aid and legal defense fees.
 How much liability should you purchase?
-That is a personal decision, but you should buy as high a limit as you can afford.
+That is a personal decision, but buy as much as you can afford.

 Uninsured and underinsured coverage

-Due to the fact that many drivers carry very low liability coverage limits, it doesn’t take a major accident to exceed their coverage limits.
-So UM/UIM coverage should not be overlooked.
-Normally these limits do not exceed the liability coverage limits.
+Since many drivers carry very low liability coverage limits, it only takes a small accident to exceed their coverage.
+This is the reason having UM/UIM coverage should not be overlooked.
+Most of the time these limits are identical to your policy’s liability coverage.

 Frequently Asked Questions

-How can I find cheaper auto insurance rates for my 1996 Oldsmobile Eighty-Eight?
+How can I find the cheapest insurance rates for my 1998 Oldsmobile Eighty-Eight?

 Frequently Asked Questions